tutrie/cmsc435_-final_proj/py-edgar-lite/README.md

 ## Examples

-* Use Edgar-Lite to get all the urls to a company's 10-K Excel reports based on a company's name and CIK
+* Use Edgar-Lite to get all the urls to Oracle's 10-K Excel reports:

 ``` python
 # import Company class from edgar library